isomerpages/moe-konghwasch/pages/Overview.md

 interacting with one another, students develop friendships and deepen their sense of belonging to the school and community.</p>
 <p>To cater to our students’ wide range of interests, we have 16 CCAs within
-the 4 main categories of: Clubs &amp; Societies, Physical Sports, Uniformed Groups and Visual &amp; Performing Arts.</p>
+the 4 main categories: Clubs &amp; Societies, Physical Sports, Uniformed Groups and Visual &amp; Performing Arts.</p>
 <p></p>
 <p><strong><u>CCA Policy</u></strong>